-Why to create a rule via filter in Gmail
+Why create a rule via a filter in Gmail

 Creating rules via filters allows certain things to happen in an automated fashion without you needing to babysit your email inbox all the time.
 For example, you can do all of the following things based on certain filter criteria: